mathexl/heimdall/README.md

 ![](https://dl.dropbox.com/s/yj50zjqjdgoz32v/Screen%20Shot%202017-12-21%20at%2012.35.47%20PM.png?dl=0)

-Low memory filter that buffers in input to the Neural Nets for analysis only when a disturbance is detected via the Audio's RMS.
+Low CPU Usage that buffers in input to the Neural Nets for analysis only when a disturbance is detected via the Audio's RMS.

 ## Pre-Reqs

-You likely will need to do a pip install of Pillow, matplotlib, wavfile, and audioop.
+You likely will need to do a pip install of Pillow, matplotlib, wavfile, tensorflow, and audioop.

+Pip version 9.0.1
+Python version py2.7

 ### Running